 After knowing better which are the factors that influence your choice in a hiking GPS, it’s time to make your pick and since it’s not an easy one, here are a few to choose from.

-Specific features: This portable handheld GPS is sunlight readable; comes with a three-axis compass, accelerometer, and barometric altimeter; has ANT or Bluetooth technology to connect wirelessly; and comes with dual battery capabilities, with space for 2 AA batteries, as well as a NiMH battery pack.
+Specific features: Sunlight readable, comes with a three-axis compass, accelerometer, and barometric altimeter, has ANT or Bluetooth technology to connect wirelessly, comes with dual battery capabilities, with space for 2 AA batteries, as well as a NiMH battery pack

 Best use: Geocaching, day hikes, daily work